World News | Zuckerberg Says Facebook Erred in Not Removing Militia Post | LatestLY

 “There's just a sense that things really aren't improving at the pace that they should be, and I think that's really painful, really discouraging," Zuckerberg said.

 Zuckerberg also said the company is working on improving its execution, though he did not provide details.
-He acknowledged that the approaching presidential election would present greater challenges around polarising content.
+He acknowledged that the approaching presidential election would present greater challenges around polarizing content.

 “There is a real risk and a continued increased risk through the election during this very sensitive and polarized and highly charged time," he said.
 (AP)